tylerbrazier/dotfiles/README.md

 My home configuration files for linux.

-To use these on windows, checkout the `windows` branch.

 Run `./setup.sh -f -p` to make symlinks in home to dotfiles.
 `-f` to overwrite existing files in home. `-p` to also install vim plugins.